-The Luna® PCI Cryptographic Module for Luna® IS supports three authenticated operator roles: Crypto User and Crypto Officer for each partition (collectively called the Partition Users), plus the Security Officer at the module level.
+In the Trusted Path Authentication configuration, the Luna PCI cryptographic module supports three authenticated operator roles: Crypto User and Crypto Officer for each partition (collectively called the Partition Users), plus the Security Officer at the module level.
 It also supports one unauthenticated operator role, the Public User, primarily to permit access to status information and diagnostics before authentication.